siddhanthardik/medilycms/replit.md

 - Production-grade error handling with proper validation and sanitization.
 - Optimized database queries with joined specialty names for better performance.
 - Cache headers for API responses to improve load times.
-- AJAX pagination for efficient content loading without full page refresh.
+- AJAX pagination for efficient content loading without full page refresh (10 items per page).
 - Mobile-responsive filters with slide-out drawer for better UX.
-- Click-to-details functionality for program cards.
+- Click-to-details functionality for program cards with proper event propagation handling.
 - Solid color buttons with ripple effects and micro-interactions.
 - Skeleton loading with shimmer effect for better perceived performance.
+- Sign In/Sign Up buttons in main navigation for unauthenticated users.
+- Back to Home navigation on authentication pages.

 ## External Dependencies